Salmomini/OpenMarkdown/OpenMarkdown v1.2/README.md

-# OpenMarkdown v1.1
+# OpenMarkdown v1.2
 *by salmomini*

-OpenMarkdown v1.1 is a small Markdown-like format with a required header and a focused set of blocks and inline syntax.
+OpenMarkdown v1.2 is a small Markdown-like format with a required header and a focused set of blocks and inline syntax.
 This README lists every supported syntax rule implemented by the parser in `parser.py`.

 ## File format requirements
-- File extension must be `.omd`.
+- OpenMarkdown files use the `.omd` extension.
 - Files must start with a YAML-style header delimited by `---` lines.
-- The header must include `OpenMarkdown-Version: 1.1`.
+- The header must include `OpenMarkdown-Version: 1.2`.
-- After the header, the document must include a title line using `#* `.
+- Immediately after the header, the document must include a title line using `#* `.
 - If the header or title is missing, parsing fails.

 Example header + title:
 ```
 ---
-OpenMarkdown-Version: 1.1
+OpenMarkdown-Version: 1.2
 ---
 #* Document Title
 ```